- Share this article on Facebook

 Based on J.R.R.
 Tolkien’s iconic fantasy novels, J.D.
 Payne and Patrick McKay (Star Trek 4) serve as showrunners on the series.
 J.A.
 Bayona (Jurassic World: Fallen Kingdom) is set to direct the first two episodes and will executive produce, along with his producing partner Belén Atienza.
 British Chinese director Wayne Che Yip (Doctor Who, The Wheel of Time) will direct four episodes and also serve as a co-executive producer.
 Charlotte Brandstrom will also direct.
 Writers Gennifer Hutchison (Breaking Bad), Jason Cahill (The Sopranos) and Justin Doble (Stranger Things) are also EPs, as are Lindsey Weber (10 Cloverfield Lane), Bruce Richmond (Game of Thrones), Gene Kelly (Boardwalk Empire) and former Amazon head of genre Sharon Tal Yguado.
 Bryan Cogman (Game of Thrones) was a consulting producer on the series.
 Cogman, who served as a consulting producer on season one, has departed to focus on development.
 EP Gene Kelly has also departed the series after working on scripts for season one.

-Production on the series is slated to begin in 2020.
-The series will shoot in New Zealand.
-Pre-production started in September 2019, with production slated to begin in the coming months in Auckland.
-As of late June 2021, production on season one was still under way in New Zealand.
+Production on the series started in early 2020.
+The series shot in New Zealand.
+Pre-production started in September 2019, with cameras rolling in February in Auckland.
 Season one is rumored to cost north of $465 million, an eye-popping sum that doesn’t even account for other costs including marketing and promotion.

-A formal premiere date and time frame has not been revealed.
-However, Amazon Studios head Jennifer Salke told The Hollywood Reporter that the “hope” is that Lord of the Rings will be on the air in 2021.
+The series will bow Friday, Sept.
+2, 2022.
+Amazon Studios head Jennifer Salke told The Hollywood Reporter that the “hope” was that Lord of the Rings will be on the air in 2021.
 As part of the LOTR deal, the show must be in production within two years of the original pact.
 That, of course, was before the novel coronavirus pandemic halted film and TV productions across the globe.
-The expectation now is that LOTR will launch possibly in early 2022.

 WHAT ABOUT PETER JACKSON?